Azure-Samples/media-services-v3-java/LiveIngest/LiveEventWithDVR/README.md

 ### Optional, do the following steps if you want to use Event Grid for job monitoring

-Please be noted, there are costs for using Event Hub.
+Please note, there are costs for using Event Hub.
 For more details, refer [Event Hubs pricing](https://azure.microsoft.com/en-in/pricing/details/event-hubs/) and [FAQ](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-faq#pricing)

 * Enable Event Grid resource provider